-The count of fields accessible by your program.
+The count of fields accessible by your program if this count is not greater than 9999 (otherwise Long program field count is used).
 This property is maintained automatically as fields are added and deleted.

 Program field length

 Program name: PD-PROG-LEN